gianlucarusso/academic-kickstart/content/research/blank2.md

 **Voting Behavior and Mass Media: Radio Networks in the United States, 1925-1940**

-**Emigration and Long-Run Economic Development: The Effects of the Italian Mass Migration** (Joint with Nicola Fontana, Marco Manacorda and Marco Tabellini)
+**Outmigration and Economic Development: Evidence from the Italian Mass Migration** (Joint with Nicola Fontana, Marco Manacorda and Marco Tabellini)